Phonics and Early Reading

 This continues into Year 1 and Year 2 where your child will work in small groups with an adult on the phonemes they need to learn.
 The programme is tailored directly to their needs.

 The children practise their reading with books that match the phonics and the ‘tricky words’ they know.
 They start thinking that they can read and this does wonders for their confidence.
 When your child comes home with a phonic book, it will be one that they have read in class several times to ensure they can read it.
 At home, they will be showing off their skills as a reader demonstrating reading with fluency and expression.
+Please avoid saying, “This book is too easy for you!” but instead say “I love how well you can read this book!”

 How will I know how well my child is doing?